xieqiaoyu/xin/ReadMe.md

 #### Using xin http Server

-Xin has an  `ServerInterface` implementation : `xin/http.Server` , it use [gin](https://github.com/gin-gonic/gin) as a Low-level implementation
+Xin has an  `ServerInterface` implementation : `xin/http.Server` , it use [gin](https://github.com/gin-gonic/gin) as a low-level implementation

 ```go
 //package github.com/xieqiaoyu/xin/http